savmm/simpleViewPager/README.md

-# simpleViewPager
+# Simple View Pager

-##Simple and Easy to use View Pager for Android
+#Simple and Easy to use View Pager for Android